African Men's Handball Championship

 The African Handball Nations Championship is the official competition for senior national handball teams of Africa, and takes place every two years.
 In addition to crowning the African champions, the tournament also serves as a qualifying tournament for the Olympic Games and for World Handball Championship.
 Started in 1974, it is the oldest continental handball competition.
-The current champions are Egypt, who won the 2024 tournament in Egypt.
+The current champions are Egypt, who won the 2026 tournament in Rwanda.

 Only three countries have won the tournament.
-Tunisia, winner of the first edition, has won the title a record ten times.
-Egypt, with nine titles, and Algeria, with seven titles, are the only two other teams to have won the competition.
+Tunisia, winner of the first edition, has won the title a record ten times tied with Egypt (ten titles), and Algeria, with seven titles, are the only two other teams to have won the competition.

 Both Morocco and Algeria were banned from hosting the African Handball Championship in 2022 and 2024, Egypt were chosen to host the tournaments instead.